nizos/nizos.github.io/src/posts/striving-for-performance-and-design-harmony-in-web-development/index.md

 - For screens wider than 1280 pixels, the image will be displayed at a fixed width of 426 pixels.
 - For screens between 768 and 1280 pixels, the image will take up 33% of the viewport width.
 - On screens ranging from 640 to 768 pixels, the image will cover half the viewport width.
-- For a screen width of 640 pixels or less, the image will span the entire viewport width.
+- For a screen width of 640 pixels or fewer, the image will span the entire viewport width.

 Alongside the `sizes` attribute, it's worth highlighting the value of `srcset`.
 While we dictate display conditions with `sizes`, `srcset` lists multiple image versions, letting the browser select the optimal one based on device specifics.